PCB Power Plane Impedance Calculator

 Decoupling Capacitor

-Calculate decoupling capacitor self-resonant frequency, impedance at target frequency, effective bypass range, and number of capacitors needed for power integrity
+Calculate decoupling capacitor SRF, impedance at target frequency, and number of caps needed for power integrity.
+Includes ESR/ESL modeling.
+Free, instant results.

 PCB